wictorwilen/OfficeProvisioning/draft-office365-provisioning-schema-v1.md

 * The provisioning Engine MUST validate the schema
 * The Provisioning Engine MUST NOT support all top-level artefacts
-* The Provisioning Engine MUST NOT provision any artefacts if the artefact file contains any top-level container marked `provisioning-support="required"`
+* The Provisioning Engine MUST NOT provision any artefacts if the artefact file contains any top-level container marked `ProvisioningSupport="Required"`
 * The Provisioning Engine MUST support parameters
 * The Provisioning Engine MUST NOT provision any artefacts if any required Parameters are missing